 - Engage stakeholders in how the state will implement the program

-For background on the planning grants, review the 2015 Funding Opportunity Announcement (FOA) and application materials.
+For background on the planning grants, review the 2015 Notice of Funding Opportunity (NOFO) and application materials.